regexyl/notes/2024 Goals.md

 # Concrete goals

 1. Get the Global Talent Visa (Exceptional Promise)
-	2. Takes 8 weeks for applications outside of the UK - so roughly 2 months from when I
+	- Takes 8 weeks for endorsement applications outside of the UK - so roughly 2 months from when I first submit my documents.
+	- Visa application: up to 3 weeks
 2. Get an Amex credit card